-The Fiber SenSys FD348R is a rack mountable electro-optical Instrument that uses optical fiber as a distributed sensor for detecting intruders attempting to breach a perimeter.
+The Fiber SenSys FD340 Series is an electro-optical Instrument that uses optical fiber as a distributed sensor for detecting intruders attempting to breach a perimeter.
 The Alarm Processing Unit (APU) can be tuned to disregard non-threatening stimulus such as wind and animals; thus, reducing nuisance alarms.
-When an intruder is detected, the APU sends out an alert via IP/XML Ethernet communication as well as state changes in terminal contacts that can be used to switch on lights, cameras, sirens, or to signal an alarm panel.
+When an intruder is detected, the APU sends out an alert via state changes in terminal contacts that can be used to switch on lights, cameras, sirens, or to signal an alarm panel.
+For IP enabled units, the FD341-IP and FD342-IP, an alert is also sent out via IP/XML Ethernet communication.
 IP/XML communication for direct network interface allows for easy integration with any security solution.

-The optical fiber-based system has been designed to be immune to the effects of Electromagnetic Interference (EMI), lightning, and radio frequency emissions.
-The FD348R provides maximum effective intrusion detection through its inherent system flexibility and advanced programmability.
+The optical fiber-based system has been designed to be immune to the effects of Electromagnetic Interference (EMI), lightning, and Radio Frequency Interference (RFI).
+All FD340 Series models provide maximum effective intrusion detection through their inherent system flexibility and advanced programmability.

-Because the fiber optic sensors use laser light which is intrinsically inert, the FD348R system can be installed safely at chemical or ammunition depots, or any location where the use of electricity is a concern.
+Because the fiber optic sensors use laser light which is intrinsically inert, the FD340 Series system can be installed safely at chemical or ammunition depots, or any location where the use of electricity is a concern.